zatonovo/lambda.r/README.md

 Types
 =====
-Lambda-R introduces types as an alternative to classes.
+Lambda.R introduces types as an alternative to classes.
 Types are data structures with type information attached to it.
 Like classes, constructors exist for types and one type can inherit from another type.
 The difference is that types do not have embedded methods.
 In functional programming, functions